Model-based Clustering with Missing Not At Random Data: Abstract

-\replace{}{Model-based unsupervised learning, as any learning task, stalls as soon as missing data occurs.
+{Model-based unsupervised learning, as any learning task, stalls as soon as missing data occurs.
 This is even more true when the missing data are informative, or said missing not at random (MNAR).
-In this paper, we propose model-based clustering algorithms designed to handle very general types of missing data, including MNAR data.} To do so, we introduce a mixture model for different types of data (continuous, count, categorical and mixed) to jointly model the data distribution and the MNAR mechanism, \replace{}{remaining vigilant to the degrees of freedom of each}.
-Eight different MNAR models which depend on the class membership and/or on the values of the missing variables themselves are proposed. \replace{}{For a particular type of} MNAR models, for which the missingness depends on the class membership, we show that the statistical inference can be carried out on the data matrix concatenated with the missing mask considering a MAR mechanism instead; \replace{}{this specifically underlines the versatility of the studied MNAR models.} Then, we establish sufficient conditions for identifiability of parameters of both the data distribution and the mechanism.
-Regardless of the type of data and the mechanism, we propose to perform clustering using EM or stochastic EM algorithms \replace{}{specially developed for the purpose}.
-Finally, \replace{}{we assess the numerical performances of the proposed methods } on synthetic data and on the real medical registry TraumaBase$^{\mbox{ {\textregistered}}}$ as well.
+In this paper, we propose model-based clustering algorithms designed to handle very general types of missing data, including MNAR data.} To do so, we introduce a mixture model for different types of data (continuous, count, categorical and mixed) to jointly model the data distribution and the MNAR mechanism, remaining vigilant to the relative degrees of freedom of each.
+Several MNAR models are discussed, for which the cause of the missingness can depend on both the values of the missing variable themselves and on the class membership.
+However, we focus on a specific MNAR model, called MNAR$z$, for which the missingness only depends on the class membership.
+We first underline its ease of estimation, by showing that the statistical inference can be carried out on the data matrix concatenated with the missing mask considering finally a standard MAR mechanism.
+Consequently, we propose to perform clustering using the Expectation Maximization algorithm, specially developed for this simplified reinterpretation.
+Finally, {we assess the numerical performances of the proposed methods } on synthetic data and on the real medical registry TraumaBase$^{\mbox{ {\textregistered}}}$ as well.